bhavleen-singh-au7/caringAunt-Mongo/README.md

 - #### https://caring-aunt.herokuapp.com/users/logoutAll

-`We have created an API from the user can log in from different-different Operating Systems, So for that, we have implemented`
+`I have created an API from the user can log in from different-different Operating Systems, So for that, we have implemented`

 `LOGOUT ALL FEATURE: Which will give user and feature to logout from all devices.`